Architecture of Wales: Early stone buildings and transition from castles

 From the later part of the 15th century, some of the Welsh castles underwent a transformation into grand houses.
 Some of these such as Chirk Castle and Powis Castle have remained as houses, but others such as Raglan Castle in Monmouthshire and Carew Castle in Pembrokeshire are ruins which can provide some idea of their grandeur.
 At Carew Sir Rhys ap Thomas from about 1480 onwards undertook a grand re-modelling including an almost entire re-fenestration with straight headed windows.
 This was continued after 1558 by Sir John Perrot, who replaced the north range with a splendid frontage with a long gallery at the second floor level in the fashion of Robert Smythson.

-An even more impressive residence on palatial scale was Raglan Castle.
+An even more impressive residence on a palatial scale was Raglan Castle.
 The earliest building is the freestanding hexagonal great tower, which is surrounded by a moat.
 It was probably built by Sir William ap Thomas before 1445.
 It would have served the function of a strongly defended tower house.
 This was followed in 1461–1469 by the enlargement of the castle by Sir William Herbert with a gatehouse to the NE and to the SW a range of sumptuously decorated state apartments.
-Further apartment ranges were built round the SW court.
+Further apartment ranges were built around the SW court.
 The two sets of apartments were approached by an impressive main staircase.
-From about 1549 to 1559 these buildings were extended, by William Somerset, 3rd Earl of Worcester, particularly around the "Pitched Stone" Court and also with the long-gallery with its elaborately decorated Renaissance fireplaces.
+From about 1549 to 1559 these buildings were extended, by William Somerset, 3rd Earl of Worcester, particularly around the "Pitched Stone" Court and also with the long gallery with its elaborately decorated Renaissance fireplaces.
 The slighting of the castle in the English Civil War and its subsequent partial demolition make it hard to appreciate Raglan as one of the major domestic buildings of Wales.

 Another early house connected with the Herbert family was Tretower Court in Breconshire.
-It was here that William Herbert settled his step brother Roger Vaughan who built a house, which was to develop round a courtyard and continued being added to until the 17th century.
+It was here that William Herbert settled his stepbrother Roger Vaughan who built a house, which was to develop around a courtyard and continued being added to until the 17th century.
 Recently the arched braced truss roof of the great hall has been dated by Dendrochronology to c.
 1455.

 Timber-framed construction

 Timber-framed houses in Wales are concentrated particularly in the historic counties of Montgomeryshire and Denbighshire and mainly in areas which lack good building stone but have an abundance of ancient woodland that provided the timber for construction.
 The Welsh Poets often provide good descriptions of these early houses from the 14th century onwards, when praising their patrons.
-This is the case of Iolo Goch's description of Owain Glyndŵr's house at Sycharth in the late 14th century, when the poet mentioned that the house was constructed with crucks and had a slate roof.
+This is the case of Iolo Goch's description of Owain Glyndŵr's house at Sycharth in the late 14th century when the poet mentioned that the house was constructed with crucks and had a slate roof.